Čonoplja: History

 The descendants of the Germans who settled in 1786 lost their homes, property, and often lives in WWII and its aftermath.
 On October 8 and 9 1944, more than 800 ethnic Germans fled from the village together with the withdrawing German army, fearing partisan reprisals and the imminent arrival of the Red Army.
 Those who stayed were expropriated and sent to Yugoslav concentration camps, where many of them were starved to death in the winter of 1945–1946.
 Most of the survivors were expelled from Yugoslavia.
 Descendants of the former ethnic German residents of Čonoplja are now widely scattered, with most living in Germany, Austria, and the United States.
-Among the Čonoplja Donauschwaben, about 330 people died as a direct or indirect result of WWII.
+Among the Čonoplja Danube Swabians, about 330 people died as a direct or indirect result of WWII.
 Of these, 74 died in the Gakovo concentration camp, and another 126 in other Yugoslav camps or during the flight.
 23 died as forced laborers after being deported to Stalino in Ukraine.

 After World War II, the village was settled by more than 3,000 people who originated from area around Slunj, Vrginmost and Cazin.